This Tofu Stir Fry with Bell Peppers has a balance of sweet, savory, and spicy flavors. It is an easy healthy meal.

 🧾 Ingredients

 - Firm or extra firm tofu: I used firm tofu, but you could also use extra firm, which has less water.
-Whichever you choose, I suggest draining and pressing it to get the moisture out and so it gets crispy.
+Whichever you choose, I suggest draining and pressing it to get the moisture out so it gets crispy.

 - Bell peppers: Red bell pepper and yellow bell pepper both add a sweet, crunchy bite.
 Green bell pepper adds a bitter note.